 Forewarned Is Forearmed

 Unless you don’t open your mail or you moved without leaving a forwarding address, you probably won’t be blindsided by an IRS levy.
-You will receive a “Notice and Demand for Payment” of your tax debt well in advance of any action taken.
+You will receive a “Notice and Demand for Payment” of your tax issues well in advance of any action taken.

 If you ignore this notice, the IRS will follow up by sending you a “Final Notice of Intent to Levy and Notice of Your Rights to a Hearing” Now the clock begins ticking.

-You have 30 days to pay your tax debt or to contact the IRS to try to stop the levy.
+You have 30 days to pay your tax issues or to contact the IRS to try to stop the levy.
 Even if you are unaware of the levy proceedings, your employer has a little bit of time to warn you if he receives notice that the IRS plans to take the bulk (up to 90%!) of your paychecks.
 Your employer does not have to begin sending your earnings to the IRS until the next pay period.
 With any luck, your employer will let you know what’s going on within this time frame, so you can take action.

 If the IRS levies your bank account, the bank will freeze the money in the account and remit it to the IRS after 21 days.
 Therefore, you must act quickly to try to have the funds released upon receiving a notice that the IRS has levied your bank account.

 Now is not the time to do it alone.
 If you call the IRS, they will often trick you into giving incriminating answers, further distancing you for the tax relief you so desperately need.

 They are not your friend.
 They are there to collect what they believe you owe in taxes.
 Contact a professional experienced in tax resolution to help you with your case.
 Would you go to court without a lawyer?
 Well, it’s the same with the IRS.
 You need professional representation from a CPA, Enrolled Agent or tax attorney who is also a tax resolution specialist.